josh-english-2k18/knowledge-nexus/README.md

 - **Upload Zone** – cinematic drop area for Markdown/TXT with drag indicators, inline validation, and loading spinner.
 - **Visualization surface** – 3D canvas with detailed ambient styling, nav hints, and a dynamic legend of entity types.
 - **Query palette** – persistent search form that lists matching nodes or relationship triplets and focuses the camera when a result is picked.
+- **AI Chat** – floating, resizable window for natural language Q&A with the graph model.
 - **Insights sidebar** – slides in when a node is selected, displaying description, ID, category, and importance meter.

 ## Architecture